robflop/megumin.love/Wiki-Api.md

 ## `GET /conInfo`

 Returns necessary data for the client to properly connect to the server, such as whether the website is proxied to SSL and what port it is being run on.
+(Mostly used by the browser to connect to websocket server etc, very likely not necessary for API use outside of that)

 ### Headers